 This internship is a part time paid opportunity, and may be eligible for academic credit.
 Thorough background checks are required of the selected candidate.
 Interested individuals should submit a cover letter and resume on our website.
 Incomplete applications will not be considered.
 The Folger is an Equal Opportunity Employer.

-Folger Theatre, Folger Consort, and the Public Programs Division of the Folger Shakespeare Library, located on Capitol Hill in Washington, D.C., seek a friendly and enthusiastic intern to join our team during the Summer of 2018.
-Interns are a key part of our team, and get to experience working for a major DC arts organization that is also a part of the world’s largest Shakespeare collection.
-The intern will be assisting the Associate Artistic Producer with the management of Folger Theatre including casting, pre-production and special events.
-The intern will also: attend and participate in production and marketing meetings; assist the General Manager with various activities for the season; copy-edit and proof promotional materials for Marketing; and prepare and pursue research for additional public programming as needed.
+Folger Theatre, Folger Consort, and the Public Programs Division of the Folger Shakespeare Library, located on Capitol Hill in Washington, D.C., seek a friendly and enthusiasic intern to join our team during the Fall/Winter.
+Our interns are a key part of our team and get to experience the reality of working for a major DC arts organization that is also a part of the world's largest Shakespeare collection.
+The intern will be assisting the Associate Artistic Producer with the management of Folger Theatre including casting, rehearsals, and performances, as well as many special events.
+The intern will also attend and participate in production and marketing meetings, assist the General Manager with various activities for the season, copy-edit and proof promotional materials for Marketing, and prepare and pursue research for additional public programming as needed.
 Folger Theatre is a Helen Hayes Award-winning theater that produces epic stories on an intimate stage.

-Candidates must be a current or recent college student looking to explore a career in the arts or non-profit management, possess strong editing skills, and pay close attention to detail.
-Excellent communication, organizational, and interpersonal skills are required.
-Candidates must be able to prioritize multiple tasks and be able to work both independently and as part of a team.
-This position also requires the ability to climb stairs and carry up to 25lbs.
+An ideal candidate will be a current or recent collece student looking to explore a career in the arts or non-profit management, and possess strong editing skills and attention to detail.
+Excellent communication, organizational, and interpersonal skills are needed.
+The person should have the ability to prioritize multiple tasks and be able to work independently and as part of a team.

 Advanced Intern Program